Dichill/NSInstaller/README.md

 ## Common Errors
 Any errors that isn't in the Common Errors list, please file an issue with the picture provided, or join the support discord.
 - `The File C:/NSInstaller/backup/...` - Back up folder still exist, delete everything inside it.
 If you deleted the backup folder, restart NSInstaller.
+- ``Needs Internet Connection even though I have Internet.`` Firewall is probably blocking NSInstaller, try allowing NSInstaller in Firewall.
+(Fix for this in the next major update.)

 ## Credits
 - [benruehl](https://github.com/benruehl) for the best looking themes [Adonis UI WPF](https://github.com/benruehl/adonis-ui/)